 Testosterone pellets for women

-- Testosterone hormone therapy gives a woman mental clarity, libido and muscle tone and mass.
+- Testosterone hormone pellet therapy gives a woman mental clarity, libido and muscle tone and mass.
 When this hormone is at low levels, women often complain of mental confusion, weight gain and poor muscle tone, even with regular exercise.

 - The effect of hormone deficiency on the brain, muscle, bone, heart and metabolism can be significant without hormone replacement therapy for women, and it can be dangerous to long-term health.
 The brain needs normal amounts of testosterone in balance with estrogen to produce serotonin, which supports emotional balance.

 - The musculoskeletal system is also adversely affected by the loss of testosterone.
-By not having bio-identical hormone therapy, the deficiency or imbalance of testosterone can lead to muscle atrophy, osteopenia, osteoporosis, and pain in the muscles and joints.
+By not having bio-identical hormone pellet therapy, the deficiency or imbalance of testosterone can lead to muscle atrophy, osteopenia, osteoporosis, and pain in the muscles and joints.

 - Testosterone implants have been used in women.
 Doses used in studies are as low as 25mg and up to 225 mg.
 In the United States, common doses are 50, 75, 100, 110 mg, 125 and 150 mg.
 There are minimal side effects at these doses (slight increase in facial hair 20% and mild acne 5%), which may be reduced by lowering the dose, if the patient chooses.

-Testosterone pellets for men
+Testosterone hormone pellet therapy for men

 - The routine doses of testosterone delivered by pellet implantation in recent studies are between 500 and 1200 mg in men.
 The pharmacokinetics and pharmacodynamics are well established showing that these doses deliver reproducible physiologic levels of testosterone for 4-6 months.